WingRiders/nft-forge/docs/frontend-design.md

 ![Images to the uploaded](./assets/design-sketches/images-to-be-uploaded.png)

-After the images are uploaded successfully, the app will display them:
+After the images are uploaded successfully, the app will display them together with their IPFS hashes:

 ![Images uploaded](./assets/design-sketches/images-uploaded.png)